wix-playground/vidi/README.md

 ## How?
-A small engine makes use of libraries such as [hls.js](https://github.com/dailymotion/hls.js) and [dash.js](https://github.com/Dash-Industry-Forum/dash.js/) and sets them up automatically on demand.<br>
+A small engine makes use of libraries such as [hls.js](https://github.com/dailymotion/hls.js) and [dash.js](https://github.com/Dash-Industry-Forum/dash.js/) and sets them up automatically.<br>
 All one has to do is provide *videoholic* with a `<video>` node and a `src`.

 *Note:* When a browser natively supports a delivery format, the native implementation is preferred.